-The LM5035B contains a dual level Under-Voltage Lockout (UVLO) circuit.
+The LM5039 contains a dual level Under-Voltage Lockout (UVLO) circuit.
 When the UVLO pin voltage is below 0.4V, the controller is in a low current shutdown mode.
 When the UVLO pin voltage is greater than 0.4V but less than 1.25V, the controller is in standby mode.
 In standby mode the VCC and REF bias regulators are active while the controller outputs are disabled.
-When the VCC and REF outputs exceed the VCC and REF undervoltage thresholds and the UVLO pin voltage is greater than 1.25V, the outputs are enabled and normal operation begins.
+When the VCC and REF outputs exceed the VCC and REF under-voltage thresholds and the UVLO pin voltage is greater than 1.25V, the outputs are enabled and normal operation begins.
 An external set-point voltage divider from VIN to GND can be used to set the minimum operating voltage of the converter.
 The divider must be designed such that the voltage at the UVLO pin will be greater than 1.25V when VIN enters the desired operating range.
-UVLO hysteresis is accomplished with an internal 23 μA current sink that is switched on or off into the impedance of the set-point divider.
-When the UVLO threshold is exceeded, the current sink is deactivated to quickly raise the voltage at the UVLO pin.
-When the UVLO pin voltage falls below the 1.25V threshold, the current sink is enabled causing the voltage at the UVLO pin to quickly fall.
+UVLO hysteresis is accomplished with an internal 23 μA current source that is switched on or off into the impedance of the set-point divider.
+When the UVLO threshold is exceeded, the current source is activated to quickly raise the voltage at the UVLO pin.
+When the UVLO pin voltage falls below the 1.25V threshold, the current source is deactivated.
 The hysteresis of the 0.4V shutdown comparator is internally fixed at 100 mV.

 The UVLO pin can also be used to implement various remote enable / disable functions.
-Turning off a converter by forcing the UVLO pin to the standby condition provides a controlled soft-stop.
-See the Soft Start section for more details.
+See the Soft-Start section for more details.